-CJC 121 Law Enforcement Operations 3 0 0 0 3 This course introduces fundamental law enforcement operations.
-Topics include the contemporary evolution of law enforcement operations and related issues.
-Upon completion, students should be able to explain theories, practices, and issues related to law enforcement operations.
+components, alternatives to incarceration, treatment programs, inmate control, and other related topics.
+Upon completion, students should be able to explain the various components, processes, and functions of the correctional system.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.